STEP 1 of 9: Set Up CPC-1100 Telescope

 - Insert end of gray video cable with yellow stripe connector into VIDEO OUT socket on IOTA-VTI.

 - Wake up computer and open to desktop.

 - Plug USB end of cable into USB port on either side of computer.

 - Open VirtualDub on netbook to record data

 - Double-Click on VirtualDub icon on desktop of computer.

 - Select FILE -> CAPTURE AVI.

-- If the screen turns green, press the letter “P” to enter into preview mode.
+- If the screen turns green or black, press the letter “P” to enter into preview mode.
 You should then be able to see signal coming from camera and IOTA-VTI.

 - Select AUDIO and click on ENABLE AUDIO CAPTURE to turn off audio recording (setting will become unchecked).